luomus/laji-api/breaking-changes.md

 For most requests you are already using the new API.
 There are some endpoints that have breaking changes, and for those your client still uses the old API.
 To migrate your client to use the new API for those endpoints, you need to add `API-Version: 1` header to the requests.

+Once the old API is removed, the `API-Version: 1` header will be dropped and all requests will use the new API.

 ## Base path

 Previously all endpoints were under https://api.laji.fi/v0.
 Now the basepath is simply https://api.laji.fi/.